Beyond Explainable AI (XAI): An Overdue Paradigm Shift and Post-XAI Research Directions: Fundamental Limitations of XAI

 The second one is the \textbf{Interpretation Gap}, which consists of the disconnect between the “explanations” of a black-box model's behavior provided by XAI methods and the system’s actual internal processes.
 Since XAI methods employ proxy models with values and variables that differ from those of the original black-box model, these “explanations” may misidentify the model’s true decision-making process.
 Different XAI methods can yield conflicting “explanations” for the same output \cite{23}, and even an identical XAI method can produce inconsistent explanations when applied to structurally similar inputs with identical predictions \cite{150}.
 Moreover, black-box models may rely on features or patterns that current XAI proxy models cannot detect or faithfully represent.
 For example, gradient attribution may highlight specific pixels in medical images, causing radiologists to interpret these regions as diseased tissue, when the model is actually responding to invisible imaging artifacts or metadata patterns that the XAI method fails to capture \cite{151}.
-Furthermore, this interpretability gap compels humans to decide what a given explanation might mean, and unfortunately, the human tendency is to ascribe a positive interpretation: we assume that the feature we would find important is the one that was used—an example of the cognitive error called confirmation bias \cite{59}.
+Furthermore, this gap compels humans to decide what a given explanation might mean, and unfortunately, there is a human inclination to attach a positive interpretation: we assume that the characteristic we would deem significant is the one the model relied on—an example of the cognitive error called confirmation bias \cite{59}.
 Third is the \textbf{Validation Gap}, which refers to the disconnect between statistical correlations identified —whether based on relevant or irrelevant variables— by black-box models and causal relationships required for real-world scientific decision-making.
-What domain scientists need are causal (or causal-conducive) connections, grounded in scientific knowledge of their domain, rather than mere statistical correlations.
+What domain scientists may need are causal (or causal-conducive) connections, grounded in scientific knowledge of their domain, rather than mere statistical correlations.
 For instance, an AI system for predicting clinical outcomes might find correlations between socioeconomic status and treatment response rates.
 This can mislead clinical decision-making for physical treatments, which require causal explanations involving disease pathophysiology and underlying biological mechanisms \cite{149,152} This conceptual conflation—between genuine scientific explanation (which relies on induction, deduction, and empirical testing within interpretable models whose mechanisms align with domain knowledge) and XAI's statistical pattern recognition through unfaithful or partially faithful proxies of black box models — creates a harmful illusion.
 It gives developers, researchers, and stakeholders the false sense that they understand how the world works when they have only learned, to some extent, how the black-box model behaves \cite{153,154}.